Property Settlement Lawyers in Brisbane, QLD

 Navigating Property Settlement after separation.

 When a relationship ends, dividing assets can be one of the most emotionally and financially complex parts of the process.
-At KLM Solicitors, we guide you through property settlement with clarity, compassion, and a firm grasp of your legal rights under Australian family law.
+At KLM Solicitors, we guide clients through property settlement after separation with clarity, compassion, and a strong understanding of their legal rights under Australian family law.

 What is a Property Settlement?

-Property settlement is the legal process of dividing assets, liabilities, and financial resources between separating or divorcing partners.
+Property settlement is the legal process of dividing assets, liabilities, and financial resources between separating partners.
 It covers:

 The process is governed by the Family Law Act 1975, which applies to both married couples and de facto relationships.